Can fully charging your electric car damage the battery?

 This means fully charging the battery could actually reduce the car’s range as regenerative braking isn’t turning braking energy into electricity.

-In 2021, research carried out by an electric vehicle battery warranty provider found that charging the battery once it hits 10 percent and recharging to 80 percent is the key to preserving battery life.
+Additionally, research carried out by an electric vehicle battery warranty provider found that charging the battery once it hits 10 percent and recharging to 80 percent is the key to preserving battery life.

 Is a fully discharged battery just as bad?